Code-Sharp/GraphClimber/README.md

     public void ProcessReferenceType<T>(IWriteOnlyExactValueDescriptor<T> descriptor)
         where T : class

+There are many `Descriptors` to choose from, and you can _really_ go crazy with generic arguments.
+You can even implement `IGenericParameterFilter` in an Attribute and decorate your generic parameter with it, Like this method here which accepts only primitive values :

+    [ProcessorMethod(Precedence = 99)]
+    public void ProcessPrimitives<[Primitive]T>(IReadOnlyValueDescriptor<T> descriptor)

-And then you need to choose between the simple state member providers, This class identifies all the "State Members" that lies inside a given type.
+Then you need to choose between the simple state member providers (or to create one of your own).
+The objective of the `IStateMemberProvider` is to identify all the "State Members" that lies inside a given type.
 The graph climber climbs only on state members, Those can be fields, properties and even pair of get/set methods.

-__Note__ : A state member can be "read"/"write" only, but that's good as long as you want only read/write only access, When you'll try to read/write to those state members, no exception will be thrown from the GraphClimber.
+__Note__ : A state member can be "read"/"write" only, but that's good as long as you want only read/write only access, When you'll try to read/write to those state members, no exception will be thrown from the default implementations of the `StateMemberProviders`.
 You may throw it from the `StateMember` (if you created it).

     var stateMemberProvider = new CachingStateMemberProvider(new PropertiesStateMemberProvider());
     var gc = new GraphClimber<MyProcessor>(stateMemberProvider);